 Good, Clean Fun

 Here’s the part where I brag on Andorra for its cleanliness.
 The streets were absolutely pristine, and this was one of those rare stops where I struggled to find even one cigarette butt on the street.
-The small slice of Andorra I was fortunate enough to explore was simply pristine and eerily peaceful.
-I imagine the scene may be a little different during ski season.
+The small slice of Andorra I was fortunate enough to explore was simply immaculate and eerily peaceful.
+I imagine the scene may be a little different during ski season when the tourists arrive.
 Andorra La Vella looked like to me to be the absolute idyllic town.
 As I looked up to see the occasional early bird opening her shutters to water the window-box flowers, I can only imagine growing up in a place like this is as close to a fairy-tale as one can get.